-The purpose of this course is to further develop one's understanding of the modern theories in macroeconomics.
+Aggregate models of life-cycle microfoundations, of macroeconomics fluctuations and growth will be studied.
+The course is to further develop one's understanding of the modern theories in macroeconomics.
 We will learn dynamic models that are developed to study aggregate economic behavior.
 Meanwhile, I will familiarize you with the tools (workhorses) that are commonly used in modern macroeconomics.

-Reference book:
+Reference Books:

-Recursive Macroeconomic Theory (RMT) by Lars Ljungqvist and Thomas Sargent.
+Recursive Macroeconomic Theory (RMT) 4^{th} edition by Lars Ljungqvist and Thomas Sargent.